kenjura/system8/docs/character/powers/thaumaturgist/Transfusion.md

 Flavor text.

-Uses:
-- Transfusion: at-will, std, touch or ranged (if you are touching their blood), Con half (when harming); transfer HP between yourself and the subject in the direction of your choice.
+At-will, std, touch or ranged (if you are touching their blood), Con half (when harming), 1 mana; transfer HP between yourself and the subject in the direction of your choice.
 When healing, you can transfer no more HP than would reduce you to 0 or fully heal the target (whichever amount is lower).
 When harming, you can transfer no more HP than would fully heal you.

+You can also use this spell to transfer a single disease or poison effect.